Scientific Name

 Description

-Lithops steineckeana is a small succulent with pairs of fleshy leaves fused in heart-shaped bodies.
-It grows up to 1 inch (2.5 cm) tall and up to 0.8 inches (2 cm) wide.
+Lithops steineckeana is a small succulent with pairs of fleshy leaves fused in heart-shaped bodies that can grow up to 1 inch (2.5 cm) tall and up to 0.8 inches (2 cm) wide.
 The leaves are pale grey, buff- or cream-colored, tinged with pink, pale yellow, or light orange-brown, sometimes flushed with more intense orange-brown around the margins.

-The flowers are golden yellow, daisy-like, and up to 1.2 inches (3 cm) in diameter.
+The flowers are golden yellow, daisy-like, and can reach a diameter of 1.2 inches (3 cm).

 Hardiness